E20

 • Locate humidity sensor: On models with humidity control, the sensor is typically mounted on the interior liner or near the evaporator.

-• Inspect and reseat: Check the sensor and harness for damage.
-Reseat the connector at both the sensor and control board.
+• Inspect and reseat: Check the sensor and its harness for damage.
+Reseat the connector at both the sensor and the control board.

-• Test sensor: Measure resistance or voltage output per service documentation.
-Replace the sensor if readings are out of spec.
+• Test sensor: Measure resistance or voltage output according to service documentation.
+Replace the sensor if readings are out of specification.

 Advertisements